hourswithoutsleep/DeadlandsCityOfOro/Characters/Mongo.md

 * Colt Peacemaker (.45) 12/24/48 2d6+1 AP 1 ROF 1 Shots 6
 * Brass Knuckles Str + d4

+### Starting Notes

+You inherited a mining claim in the region around Oro City from your uncle Jeb.
+You must arrive within the month to claim your inheritance.

 ## Suggested Changes

 ### Skills